scala/scala3/docs/docs/reference/witnesses/witnesses.md

   def second[T](this xs: List[T]) = xs.tail.head
 }
 ```
-Witnesses like these translate directly to `implicit` objects.
+Witnesses like these translate to `implicit` objects without an extends clause.

 ## Anonymous Witnesses